oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

     ![Click Load Data.](./images/click-load-data.png " ")

 2. On the **Load Data** page, click the **Cloud Store** tab.
-The newly created **oci-data-lake** Cloud Location that you created is already selected in the **Select Cloud Store Location or enter public URL** drop-down list.
+Select the newly created **oci-data-lake** cloud location that you created, if not already selected in the **Select Cloud Store Location or enter public URL** drop-down list.
 A list of the folders in the selected Object Storage bucket is displayed on left side section of the page.
 You can drag and drop the desired folders from this section to the data loading job section.

     ![Load Data page.](./images/load-data-page.png " ")